BitspendPayment/bitspend-client/README.md

 - Dependency on Full Nodes: Neutrino clients rely on a network of full nodes to verify the validity of transactions and blocks.

-## :station: Open Source Adapters
+## :station: Adapters

 - [x] Key Value Store (Implemented)
-- [ ] Deterministic wallet (inprogress)
+- [ ] HD wallet (in progress)
-- [ ] Singing Device (not started)
+- [ ] Online Signer (not started)
+- [ ] Hardware Signer Integration (In Research)
 - [ ] Ark Protocol (In Research)

 ##  Why Webassembly ?
-Using WebAssembly (Wasm) to create Bitspend core has several advantages, especially in contexts where performance, security, and portability are key concerns.
-Here’s why Wasm is a great fit for building Bitspend core:
+Using WebAssembly (Wasm) to create Bitspend-Client has several advantages, especially in contexts where performance, security, and portability are key concerns.
+Here’s why Wasm is a great fit for building Bitspend-Client:

 Efficient resource usage: Wasm is designed to be compact and fast, meaning plugins written in Wasm can load and execute more quickly, enhancing the user experience.